-During 2012, the Company performed a review of property, plant and equipment.
+During 2012, the Company performed periodic reviews of property, plant and equipment.
 As a result of this review, \$.3 million was recorded to impairment expense in cost of sales for manufacturing equipment.

-During 2011, the Company performed a review of property, plant and equipment and determined there was no impairment to be recorded.
+During 2011, the Company performed periodic reviews of property, plant and equipment and determined there was no impairment to be recorded.